alrevuelta/myblog/_posts/2024-04-26-fft-polynomials.md

 ## Convolutions

-Before answering the question if we can do better than $O(n^2)$ to multiply polynomials, let's introduce the concept of convolution, since it will come in handy to understand what’s next.
+Before answering the question if we can do better than $O(n^2)$ to multiply polynomials, let's introduce the concept of convolution since it will come in handy to understand what’s next.

 Convolution is defined both in continuous and discrete domains.
 The continuous domain might be cool for mathematicians, but we engineers who do real things prefer the discrete domain.
 We can define the convolution in the discrete domain of two discrete signals $p$ and $q$ as: